-I am a highly qualified counsellor and psychotherapist who has a wealth of experience working with a diverse range of people and the whole of their issues, including trauma, anxiety, depression, family issues, ADHD and self-esteem issues.
+I am a highly qualified and experienced psychotherapist and counsellor who works with a diverse range of people and the whole of their issues, including trauma, anxiety, depression, family issues, ADHD and self-esteem issues.
 I offer a relaxed, safe and confidential therapeutic space to explore issues that may be troubling you in a caring, non-judgemental and accepting way.
-I am able to offer Zoom/Skype/Facetime or telephone counselling.
-Feel free to contact me on 07933 709399 to discuss your needs.
+I offer face to face, online and telephone therapy sessions.
+I can offer you a free 20mins telephone or online initial consultation to discuss your needs.

-I offer evening, weekend, early morning and daytime appointments.
-I work in the centre of Durham where there is FREE parking outside my premises.
+I work in the centre of Durham where there is free parking outside my premises.
 It is also on a bus route.

 I understand that everyone can go through difficult times in life and we all can benefit from support in handling these challenges.